Spring Festival Fair

-The hugely-popular Spring Festival Fair returns this year to the Dublin City Fruit & Veg Market for two days of free, family-friendly fun.
-Inspired by Chinese temple fairs, or ‘Miaohui’, the event combines performances, workshops, demonstrations and games, plus tasty food stalls and special appearances by highly skilled folks artists visiting from China.
+The hugely-popular Spring Festival Fair returns to The chq Building for two days of free, family-friendly fun.
+Inspired by Chinese temple fairs, or ‘Miaohui’, the event combines performances, workshops, storytelling, screenings, demonstrations and games, plus tasty food stalls and special appearances by hugely popular sugar painting artist Mr Binbin Liu.

-Everyone is invited to come along and have their face painted, marvel at the Chinese dragon and lion performances, take part in an authentic Chinese tea ceremony, try out Chinese calligraphy, and share their hopes for the Year of the Rat with the Wishing Tree.
+Come along and have your face painted, marvel at the Chinese dragon and lion performances, take part in an authentic Chinese tea ceremony, try your hand at Chinese calligraphy, and share your hopes for the Year of the Pig with the Wishing Tree.

 Chinese Dragon and Lion Performances